-Postage: Postage PO Box 1138, 71 Chapel Street, Windsor VIC 3181 is document has been made available the planning process as set out in the inning and Environment Act 1987. e information must not be used for any ter purpose.
+is document has been made available the planning process as set out in the lunning and Environment Act 1987.
+The information must not be used for any ther purpose.

-By taking a copy of this document you acknowledge and agree that you will only a this document for the purpose specified ove and that any dissertation, distribution copying of this document is strictly phibited.
+By taking a copy of this document you ac knowledge and agree that you will only the this document for the purpose specified ove and that any dissertation, distribution copying of this document is strictly phibited.